Pinched Nerve

 Carpal tunnel syndrome is treated using a combination of nerve mobilizations, stretches, and myofascial release.
 Nerve mobilizations isolate the involved nerve, gently stretching and relaxing as a way to increase circulation deep within the nerve.
 Traditional myofascial release and stretches help relax surrounding muscles and connective tissue.
 Acupuncture is another therapy that has been successful in treating carpal tunnel syndrome.
 It is thought that acupuncture works by stimulating a healing response near the nerve while also reflexively relieving pain.

-Our chiropractors combine proven therapies that facilitate a healing response within nerves.
+Our highly skilled chiropractors combine proven therapies that facilitate a healing response within nerves.
 The best treatment for pinched nerves involves a personalized approach utilizing various therapies described above.
-Addressing body alignment, muscle imbalances, and joint restrictions throughout the entire body additionally help with recovery.
+Addressing body alignment, muscle imbalances, and joint restrictions throughout the entire body additionally helps with recovery.

 Whether you're a new patient looking for answers and solutions to a complicated condition, or just need a chiropractic adjustment, our office can help.
 Our chiropractors can help no matter if you are recovering from an injury or are experiencing chronic back pain or neck pain, so call O'Guin Wellness today!